How To Be a Great Warmshowers Guest: 10 Key Tips

 It’s not hard to be an excellent Warmshowers guest.
 The most important thing to remember is that Warmshowers hosts have lives too.
 Many hosts accommodate guests in their free time outside of work.
 They are generous enough to open their homes for free, so it is important to be considerate of their space and schedule during your stay.
 Here are some ways you can be an excellent guest and keep our community strong.

-No matter the situation, reading your host’s profile is a crucial step to getting things off on the right foot and avoiding confusion.
+Reading your host’s profile is crucial for starting off on the right foot and avoiding confusion.

 2. Complete Your Profile